waigania13/carmen/README.md

 Each carmen index is an MBTiles file with an additional SQLite fulltext search table `carmen`.
 The table can be added by running

-    ./addindex.sh [mbtiles]

-The requirement for a carmen MBTiles file are as follows:

-- Must contain only 1 zoom level.
-- Must contain grids.
-- Must contain feature data with the following keys:
-  - `name` - name of the feature
-  - `search` - comma separated search terms for the feature (often, but not necessarily, the same as name)
+    ./scripts/addindex.sh MBTILES [SEARCH-FIELD]

+The only requirement for a carmen MBTiles file is that it contains grids and features with a field suitable for use as search terms.
+Any additional keys included with features will be automatically passed through to the results.
+The following fields have special meaning to carmen if present:

-  - `lon` - longitude of the feature
+- `lon` - longitude of the feature.
+If omitted, `lon` is calculated from the UTFGrid.
-  - `lat` - latitude of the feature
+- `lat` - latitude of the feature.
+If omitted, `lat` is calculated from the UTFGrid.
+- `type` - type of feature.
+If omitted, the index key is used.

+Note that the UTFGrid-based centroid calculation for polygon features is currently very rough.
+Providing a more accurate lon/lat pair for these features is more performant and recommended.